huldah/huldah.github.io/readme.md

-# Brian Maringa Portfolio.
+# Hulda Sifuna Portfolio.

 The project is a portfolio for Brian Wabai that shows my about information, what i like, my education background, hobbies and also my past projects with href links for the earlier projects.

 ## Author Name.

-Brian Maringa Wabai
+Hulda Sifuna

 ## Setup Instructions.